Army Reserve (Ireland): Rank structure

-The Irish Army Reserve is organised along the same rank and command structures as the Permanent Defence Forces, however there are some differences.
+The Army Reserve is organised along the same rank and command structures as the Permanent Defence Forces, however there are some differences.

 All ranks within the Reserve Defence Forces are enlisted as recruits.
-Potential officers are chosen from the non-commissioned ranks - normally only Corporal and Sergeant ranks are selected - but recently any rank holding a "relevant degree" can apply.
-The Potential Officers course is run over 2 years and is run out of the DFTC Military College.
-There is some Direct Entry routes for officers in the Reserve.
-This is only available for former Regular Army Officers, and professional graduates such as Engineers, Architects, Doctors and Dentists.
+Potential officers are chosen from the non-commissioned ranks - normally only Corporal and Sergeant ranks are selected - but since 2019 any rank holding a "relevant degree" can apply.
+The Potential Officers course is run over 2 years and is run centrally out of the Cadet School, Military College in the Curragh Camp.
+There are some Direct Entry routes for officers in the Reserve.
+This is only available for former Regular Army Officers, and specific direct-entry officer roles such as Medical Officers (Doctors) and Engineering Officers.

 Lieutenant Colonel is the most senior rank in the Reserve forces.

 Weapons

 The personnel weapons used are the standard Platoon and Company level weapons of the Irish Defence Forces.